SAP/fundamental-tools/abap-api-tools/README.md

 - Custom configurations, open for integration
 - Minimalistic, unobtrusive, powerful

-Bonus: generic Value Helps server runtime component: [`abap-value-help`](https://github.com/SAP/fundamental-tools/tree/main/abap-value-input-help).
+Combined with generic Value Helps [`abap-value-help`](./abap-value-help/README.md) results in one different and exciting delivery experience.

 ## Content<!-- omit in toc -->